AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 #### Lookups

-To lookup data from other datasets, you use standard SQL functionality (WHERE clause, INNER JOIN, OUTER JOIN, and others).
+To look up data from other datasets, you use standard SQL functionality (WHERE clause, INNER JOIN, OUTER JOIN, and others).
 See the [What is the outcome](#examples) query in the examples.

 #### Calculations

-To perform calculations on fields (colums), simply use the standard SQL functions (for example `COUNT(*)` in the [Product interaction funnel](#examples) query in the examples) or the[ math and statistical operators and functions](https://experienceleague.adobe.com/docs/experience-platform/query/sql/spark-sql-functions.html?lang=en#math) part of Spark SQL.
+To perform calculations on fields (columns), simply use the standard SQL functions (for example `COUNT(*)` in the [Product interaction funnel](#examples) query in the examples) or the [math and statistical operators and functions](https://experienceleague.adobe.com/docs/experience-platform/query/sql/spark-sql-functions.html?lang=en#math) part of Spark SQL.

 #### Nested data structure

 The schemas on which the datasets are based often contain complex data types including nested data structures.
-Aforementioned `identityMap` is an example of a nested data structure.
+Previously mentioned `identityMap` is an example of a nested data structure.
 See below for an example of `identityMap` data.

 ```json
 {